AKXAT/hashnode-blogs/ckjufi3a102wpces13fjsgxzl.md

 - Since initially we assigned the Array = 10 . we can perform a MOD operation :
 **MOD ( 609/10 ) --> 9 **

-- So this is you generated 9 using Hash Function .
+- So this is you generated 9 using Hash Function.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1610438879443/Hghi-OUp4T.png)